iter-tools/iter-tools/README.md

 The same as Split Lines but for async iterables.

 # Transform a single iterable
 These series of generators take as first argument a function and as a second an iterable.
-If the second argument is omitted it is automatically returnes a curried function.
+If the second argument is omitted it automatically returns a curried function.
 These functions can be composed:
 ```js
 const iterator = compose([map(power2), filter(isEven)]);
 iterator([ ...... ]);
 ```
-This is more efficient of using array methods as it doesn't require to build intermediate arrays.
+This is more memory efficient of using array methods as it doesn't require to build intermediate arrays.

 ## map
 The equivalent of the array "map" function.
 But runs on an iterable and returns another iterable.